Marcin Leopolita

 Marcin Leopolita (also Marcin z Lwowa; 1537 – c.
-1584) was one of the most eminent Polish composers of the 16th century.
+1584) was one of the most eminent Polish and Ukrainian composers of the 16th century.
 He attended the Jagiellonian University (Collegium Maius) and may have studied under the Polish composer Sebastian z Felsztyna and Jan Jelen of Tuchola.

-He was born in Lwów in Kingdom of Poland (now Lviv, Ukraine).
+Leopolita was born in Lwów in Kingdom of Poland (now Lviv, Ukraine).
 By the age of 20 he was a member of the royal music ensemble at the court of Zygmunt August, King of Poland and Grand Duke of Lithuania. apparently becoming court composer there in 1560.
+After 1564, he returned to Lviv, where he lived until his death in 1589.